 Now, you’ll have noticed that I have yet to mention on-ear headphones or the kind that lays on your ears without creating an airtight seal.
 Usually, I think of them as inferior to earbuds and over-ear headphones as far as their noise-blocking capabilities are concerned.
 However, there is one way they might be useful if you’re trying to fall asleep.

 3. Headband Headphones

 Even though I wouldn’t recommend traditional on-ear headphones for sleeping, there’s a product that combines that design with earmuffs — which are the next items on my list.
 Headband headphones are ideal for both working out and resting.
 Because of the fabric headband that goes around your head and covers your ears, they should remain in place no matter what you’re doing.

-- MADE TO LAST - with a flexible and durable...
+- MADE TO LAST: Featuring a flexible and...

 The headband has pockets on the inside that are just big enough to store flat speaker discs.
 That means that the speakers won’t shift in your sleep, but will instead fit snugly over your ears.
 You can see what these products might look like in my article about noise-canceling headphones and earbuds.

 Since these are technically on-ear headphones, they’ll probably leak sound more than earbuds or over-ear headphones.
 So anyone near you will be able to hear what you’re listening to.